 4. Reduces cable clutter

-5. Reduces wear and tear on ports
+5. Reduces damage to ports

-Disadvantages of Wireless Charger for Smartphones
+The Disadvantages of Wireless Charger for Smartphones

 1. Cannot be used while charging